Table of Contents

 5. Hardwood

-Unlike artificial materials designed to closely resemble natural materials, hardwood flooring is an all-natural material made from both traditional and exotic materials like maple, red oak, cherry, walnut, bamboo and many others.
+Unlike artificial materials designed to closely resemble natural materials, hardwood flooring is an all-natural material made from both traditional and exotic materials like maple, red oak, cherry, walnut and many others.

 Not only are hardwood floors beautiful, but they are also from a sustainable resource.
 They’re excellent for the air quality in your home and require little maintenance other than regular cleaning.
 They can last a lifetime, meaning you’ll probably never have to replace them.
-And while they work best with traditional decors, they can work well with a variety of home designs, including contemporary and rustic.
+And while they work best with traditional decors, they can complement a variety of home designs, including contemporary and rustic.

 Here are some other reasons to consider hardwood floors in your dining room.